jaclynnbarrera/plant-shop-frontend/README.md

 ### Installation
 1. Fork and clone repo to your local machine.
 2. Run `bundle install` to install dependencies.
-3. Here is the link to the frontend repo: https://github.com/jaclynnbarrera/plant-shop-backend
+3. Here is the link to the backend repo: https://github.com/jaclynnbarrera/plant-shop-backend

 ### Usage
 1. Run `rails db:migrate`